tianyu-huang/academic-website-kickstart/content/home/experience.md

 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
   title = "Summer Internship"
-  company = "Research and Innovation Center, Ford Motor Company" company_url = ""
+  company = "Ford Motor Company" company_url = ""
   location = "Dearborn, MI"
   date_start = "2018-07-01"
   date_end = "2018-09-01"
   description = """
-  - Worked in the materials and manufacturing group
+  I worked in the materials and manufacturing group in the Research and Innovation Center at Ford, responsibilities include:

+  - developing codes for analyzing microstructure images of carbon fiber reinforced polymer (CFRP) composites

+  - uncertainty analysis and stochastic reconstruction of CFRP microstructures

-  - Conducted research on design of carbon fiber reinforced polymer composite materials and parts
+  - researching on design of CFRP composite materials and parts
   """

 [[experience]]